sdercolin/vlabeler/docs/labeler-development.md

 ### Extra Field

-The `extraFields` field defines the extra field definitions that are not timing fields.
+The `extraFields` field defines the extra field definitions that are not timing fields, used in entry level or module level.
 Comparing to the `fields` field, the extra fields are not timing fields, and their values are stored as strings or explicit `null`s.